khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 ### Accessibility

-* Drawer states (expanded/collapsed) should be announced by screen reader (SR).
+* Drawer states (open/closed) should be announced by a screen reader (SR).
-* Focus moves within the drawer when expanded.
-* An intentional keyboard trap keeps tab order (looped) within the drawer until it is closed.
-This is so a user cannot focus on anything outside the drawer.
+* The focus should move to the drawer once opened.
+An intentional keyboard trap keeps tab order (looped) within the drawer until it is closed.
+This is so a user cannot focus on anything outside the drawer
-* The <kbd>esc</kbd> key should closed the drawer along with the close icon.
+* The <kbd>esc</kbd> key should close the drawer along with the close icon.

 ## Demo